kidozen/kido-xamarin2/Readme.md

 ### Todo's
  - Add usage details
- - Add tests to this repo
- - Add more to this repo
+ - Add more tests to this repo

 ### Tech

 The SDK uses a number of open source projects to work properly: